Keyport Innovation Center helps rescue cables from obsolescence

 |0

-This work, Keyport Innovation Center helps rescue cables from obsolescence [Image 2 of 2], by Public Affairs Office, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Keyport Innovation Center helps rescue cables from obsolescence, by Frank Kaminski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT